Mike Munchak: Pittsburgh Steelers

-The 2014 season marked the first season since 1982 that Munchak had no involvement (as a player or coach) with the Oilers/Titans franchise.
-He eventually became the offensive line coach for the Pittsburgh Steelers.
+Munchak was eventually hired as the offensive line coach for the Pittsburgh Steelers on January 23, 2014, marking his first season since 1982 that Munchak had no involvement (as a player or coach) with the Oilers/Titans franchise.

 During a 2015 NFL playoff game against the Cincinnati Bengals, Munchak yanked Bengals player Reggie Nelson's hair, drawing a 15-yard unsportsmanlike conduct penalty.
 Munchak was subsequently issued a $10,000 fine by the NFL for the incident that was later rescinded after it was determined that the incident was inadvertent.

 Denver Broncos

-After being a finalist for the Denver Broncos' head coach position, the team hired Munchak to be their offensive line coach on January 14, 2019.
-Munchak missed the team's Week 8 matchup in 2020 against the Los Angeles Chargers due to COVID-19 protocols.
+After being a finalist for the Denver Broncos' head coach position, Munchak was hired to be their offensive line coach on January 14, 2019.
+He missed the team's Week 8 matchup in 2020 against the Los Angeles Chargers due to COVID-19 protocols.

 On February 2, 2022, it was announced that the Broncos would be parting ways with Munchak.

 Los Angeles Rams

-Munchak served as a consultant for the Los Angeles Rams during the 2023 and 2024 seasons.
-Rams head coach Sean McVay expressed interest in adding him to the permanent coaching staff at the end of 2023, but Munchak remained in his consulting role the following year.
+Munchak served as a consultant for the Los Angeles Rams in 2023 and 2024.
+Head coach Sean McVay expressed interest in adding him to the permanent coaching staff at the end of the 2023 season, but Munchak remained in his consulting role the following year.